Japanese cruiser Myōkō: Battle of the Java Sea

 Later in March, Myōkō received a refit at Sasebo Naval Arsenal.
 In April, she participated in the unsuccessful pursuit of the Doolittle raid task force.

 Battle of the Coral Sea

-In May, Myōkō was part of the Carrier Strike Force during the Operation Mo that resulted in the Tulagi invasion force and subsequently the Battle of the Coral Sea.
-It served as a flagship of Vice Admiral Takagi, who was in the overall command of the Carrier Strike Force.
-This force consisted of the aircraft carriers Shōkaku and Zuikaku, which were under a tactical command of Rear Admiral Chūichi Hara, the heavy cruisers Myōkō and Haguro, and five destroyers.
+In May, Myōkō was part of the carrier strike force during the Operation Mo that resulted in the Tulagi invasion force and subsequently the Battle of the Coral Sea.
+She served as a flagship of Vice Admiral Takagi, who was in the overall command of the carrier strike force, which consisted of the aircraft carriers Shōkaku and Zuikaku, which were under a tactical command of Rear Admiral Chūichi Hara, the heavy cruisers Myōkō and Haguro, and five destroyers.
 Shōkaku was damaged by American aircraft and Zuikaku lost most of her aircraft in the Battle of the Coral Sea, forcing the flotilla to withdraw without invading Port Moresby.